Holiday rights and pay

 If you’re not happy about the duration or calculation of your holiday pay, discuss it informally with your employer in the first instance.

-Monaco Solicitors is an established employment law firm and all of our work is about helping employees like you (not employers).
+We are an established employment law firm and all of our work is about helping employees like you (not employers).
 Our specialist employment law solicitors are experts in their field and have helped hundreds of people win their cases when they are being treated unfairly at work.
 If you’d like legal help with your particular case:

 • Get in touch on line